sricharan2901/IRIS-Systems-Recs/README.md

 ## Note

 The tasks completed are briefly explained here.
-For Documentation, refer the tasks below :
+For Documentation, refer the links for the tasks below :

 * Task 1 : [task1.txt](task1.txt)
 * Task 2 : [task2.txt](task2.txt)